 Size: Roughly 4 ounce bars.
 These are made by hand in small batches and hand cut by cool women, not machines.
 This means most bars are 4 ounce and that the bars can range from 3.9 ounces to 4.5 ounces.
 We keep anything smaller than 3.9 ounces for ourselves and our families, to give as gifts to neighbors in need, and to cut up as free samples.
 We're not machines, people, nor do we want to be. :-)

-Ingredients: Grown on Whidbey (at Silly Dog Studios and Ritual Mischief and also ethically gathered from neighbors' properties, fields, and woods where no spraying happens) lavender, stinging nettle tops, and windfall or gifted western red cedar branches infused into organic extra virgin olive oil, plus coconut oil, shea butter, castor oil, sodium hydroxide, distilled water, sodium lactate, lavender essential oil.
+Ingredients: Grown on Whidbey (at Silly Dog Studios and Ritual Mischief and also ethically gathered from neighbors' properties, fields, and woods where no spraying happens) lavender, stinging nettle tops, and windfall or gifted western red cedar branches infused into organic extra virgin olive oil, plus coconut oil, shea butter, castor oil, sodium hydroxide, distilled water, sodium lactate, pinch of French red clay, lavender essential oil.